etCeO/.pyThOn/README.md

 # .pyThOn

-- a zip folder for everything I learned in Python :>
+- a zip folder for everything I learned in Computer Science I